 by Sally Bjork

-To enter this month’s contest, use the photo and clue on the Back Page of the November issue to identify the scene, then follow the instructions at the bottom of the page.
+To enter this month's contest, use the photo and clue on the Back Page above to identify the scene, then follow the instructions at the bottom of the page.

 Local profiles, stories from readers, and more.>> Blogs